deepkit/deepkit-website2/src/pages/documentation/dependency-injection/getting-started.md

 const repository = injector.get(UserRepository);
 ```

 The `injector` object in this case is the dependency injection container.
 The function `InjectorContext.forProviders` takes an array of providers.
-See the section xref:dependency-injection.adoc#di-providers[Dependency Injection Providers] to learn which values can be passed.
+See the section [Dependency Injection Providers](dependency-injection.md#di-providers) to learn which values can be passed.

-[#di-module-api]
 ### Module API

 A more complex API is the `InjectorModule` class, which allows to store the providers in different modules to create multiple encapsulated DI containers per module.
 Also this allows using configuration classes per module, which makes it easier to provide configuration values automatically validated to the providers.
-Modules can import themselves among themselves, providers export, in order to build up so a hierarchy and nicely separated architecture.
+Modules can import themselves among themselves, providers export, in order to build up a hierarchy and nicely separated architecture.

-This API should be used if the application is more complex and the Deepkit framework is not used.
+This API should be used if the application is more complex and the Deepkit Framework is not used.

 ```typescript
 import { InjectorModule, InjectorContext } from '@deepkit/injector';